Autotrace-au/FleetSync-MyGeotab-AddIn/MULTI_TENANT_ARCHITECTURE.md

-# FleetSync Multi-Tenant SaaS Architecture
+# FleetBridge Multi-Tenant SaaS Architecture

 ## Overview

-This document outlines the architecture for running FleetSync as a paid subscription service for multiple clients.
+This document outlines the architecture for running FleetBridge as a paid subscription service for multiple clients.

 ## Architecture Diagram